The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.5

 The two sculpted rear seats are comfortable enough for six-foot adults to sit behind a driver and passenger of similar stature, though the sloping roofline means headroom will be tight if you’re any taller.
 It is a viable four-seater, a cost-option ‘2+1’ configuration adding an ‘occasional’ centre seat if you think you’ll need it.
 Boot space is adequate rather than generous, with a fairly narrow opening but split-fold backrests for the seats if you want to carry larger items.
 The 4S gets a slightly bigger boot than the Turbo and Turbo S and all cars have a small locker in the front for additional storage.

-That sporting character continues to the handling and ride, all Taycans getting sophisticated air suspension that adapts its ride height and stiffness according to which of the various settings you choose.
-Accordingly, it can waft like a luxury saloon or drill itself to the road like a true sports car, all with a twist of the mode switch on the steering wheel, though on some models you need to pay extra for the Sport Chrono package of which this and the extra settings are a part.
-Throw even more money at it and you can have more gizmos like active anti-roll and four-wheel steering, this and the low-slung weight distribution meaning you can zip round corners at a frankly astonishing rate.
+That sporting character continues to the handling and ride, standard steel-sprung suspension available on the base car but most buyers likely to opt for the sophisticated air suspension that adapts its ride height and stiffness according to which of the various settings you choose.
+Accordingly, it can waft like a luxury saloon or drill itself to the road like a true sports car, all with a twist of the mode switch on the steering wheel.
+Throw more money at it and you can have more gizmos like active anti-roll and four-wheel steering, this and the low-slung weight distribution meaning you can zip round corners at a frankly astonishing rate.
 With sharp, accurate steering it’s an astonishingly satisfying car to fling down a twisty road and more than lives up to Porsche’s sporting heritage.
 Whether your passengers will be so appreciative of you demonstrating this ability is another matter.

 Features of the Porsche Taycan